Metaprogramming Online Tutorials

 Metaprogramming usually works in one of three ways.

 Lisp is probably the quintessential language with metaprogramming facilities, both because of its historical precedence and because of the simplicity and power of its metaprogramming.
-In Lisp metaprogramming, the unquote operator (typically a comma) introduces code that is evaluated at program definition time rather than at run time; see Self-evaluating forms and quoting in Lisp.
-The metaprogramming language is thus identical to the host programming language, and existing Lisp routines can be directly reused for metaprogramming, if desired.
+In Lisp metaprogramming, the unquote operator (typically a comma) introduces code that is evaluated at program definition time rather than at run time.
+The metaprogramming language is thus identical to the host programming language, and existing Lisp routines can be directly reused for metaprogramming if desired.
 This approach has been implemented in other languages by incorporating an interpreter in the program, which works directly with the program's data.
 There are implementations of this kind for some common high-level languages, such as RemObjects’ Pascal Script for Object Pascal.

 A simple example of a metaprogram is this POSIX Shell script, which is an example of generative programming: